 Generally, the School receives personal data from the individual directly (including, in the case of pupils, from their parents).
 This may be via a form, or simply in the ordinary course of interaction or communication (such as email or written assessments).

-However, in some cases personal data will be supplied by third parties (for example another school, or other professionals or authorities working with that individual, the Disclosure and Barring Service); or collected from publicly available resources.
+However, in some cases personal data will be supplied by third parties (for example another school, or other professionals or authorities working with that individual, the Disclosure and Barring Service or third party service providers who credit and identity check parents and donors and their source of funds).
+Data may also be collected from publicly available resources, for example as part of donor wealth screening.

-The School will use (and where appropriate share with third parties) personal data about individuals for a number of purposes as part of its operations.
+The School needs to process (and where appropriate share with third parties) personal data about individuals for a number of purposes as part of its operations.
 Some of this activity the School will need to carry out in order to fulfil its legal rights, duties or obligations – including those under a contract with its staff, or parents of its pupils.

 Other uses of personal data will be made in accordance with the School’s legitimate interests, or the legitimate interests of another, provided that these are not outweighed by the impact on individuals, and provided it does not involve special or sensitive types of data.